gabriela-framework/gabriela/docs/README.md

 Notice that this is not the native javascript error handling since you do not throw an error but just create the *Error* instance itself.
 If you used `throw new Error()`, *onError* would not be called.

-___
-**Important note: On error handling**
->Try to use *throwException* instead of the native javascript, `throw new Error`.
-It allows you to have fine grained control over how you handle your errors and is more flexible, both on the module and plugin level
-___

 You can use the dependency injection mechanism in the *onError* event in the same way you use it anywhere else with the sole exception that the error instance must be the first argument in this function.
 You can also use the *next* function to control asynchronous code.